vlady-kotsev/tsunagari-contracts/README.md

 ## Overview

-**Tsunagari** (to connect) is a Diamond Standard (EIP-2535) EVM to EVM bridge smart contracts system written in Solidity and Yul, using the Forge framework.
+**Tsunagari**(to connect) contracts is a Diamond Standard (EIP-2535) EVM to EVM bridge smart contracts system written in Solidity and Yul, using the Forge framework.

 ## Features